 I loved the first book.
 I finished it and immediately rushed into book 2.
 The people in the world of Orleans are devoid of natural beauty and need The Belles to use their magical treatments to be beautiful.
 The most powerful of the Belles is known as the favorite and works for the royal family to set trends and perform beauty treatments.

 But what happens when a sick queen and a greedy princess have differing views on ruling the people of Orléans and The Belles of the world?
 The world-building in this YA Fantasy was wonderful and the descriptions of the elaborate beauty treatments painted a vivid picture.
 The characters were flawed but wonderfully constructed and the teacup pets were adorable.

-Casiopea lives in her grandfather’s home with her mother where is is forces to clean.
+Casiopea lives in her grandfather’s home with her mother who is forced to clean.
 She dreams of leaving someday.
 When she accidentally frees the Mayan god of death, he attaches himself to her and she must go with him to free him from his brother’s curse.

 I loved this book and its completely unique story.

 This YA fantasy book which is based on Russian folklore was a slow build.
 I wasn’t sure about it until about halfway through when I couldn’t put it down.
 In fact, I went out to buy the sequel (The Girl in the Tower) immediately because I needed to find out what happens.